bthate/genocide/docs/index.rst

 "knowing it's poison" in itself is enough to have the king arrested for genocide, for using laws to administer poison (and not his "can't do damage" medicine).

+No basis to proceed means the king is doing his genocide.

 TO THE KING
 ===========